Indian Armed Forces: Defence intelligence

-The Defence Intelligence Agency (DIA) is an organisation responsible for providing and co-ordinating intelligence for the Indian armed forces.
+The Defence Intelligence Agency (DIA) is an organisation responsible for providing and coordinating intelligence for the Indian armed forces.
 It was created in March 2002 and is administered within the Union Ministry of Defence.
 It is headed by a Director General who is also the principal adviser to the Minister of Defence and the Chief of Defence Staff.

 Traditionally, the bulk of intelligence work in India has been carried out by the Research and Analysis Wing (R&AW) and the Intelligence Bureau (IB).
-The various services intelligence directorates namely the Directorate of Military Intelligence (DMI), the Directorate of Air Intelligence (DAI), Directorate of Naval Intelligence (DNI) and some other agencies are also involved but their activity is smaller by comparison.
+The various services intelligence directorates, namely the Directorate of Military Intelligence (DMI), the Directorate of Air Intelligence (DAI), the Directorate of Naval Intelligence (DNI), and some other agencies are also involved, but their activity is smaller by comparison.
 The R&AW and IB agencies are composed largely of civilians.
 Military personnel are often deputed to these agencies, but the letter of the law and concerns of deniability limit the use of serving military officers in some types of activity (especially collection and action).
-The creation of an intelligence agency co-ordinating the intelligence arms of the three military services had long been called for by senior Indian military officers.
+The creation of an intelligence agency coordinating the intelligence arms of the three military services had long been called for by senior Indian military officers.
 It was formally recommended by the Cabinet Group of Ministers, headed by the then Deputy Prime Minister of India Lal Krishna Advani.
 The Group of Ministers investigated intelligence lapses that occurred during the Kargil War and recommended a comprehensive reform of Indian intelligence agencies.
 The Defence Intelligence Agency was created and became operational in March 2002.
 As part of expanding bilateral co-operation on gathering intelligence and fighting terrorism, the United States military also provided advice to Indian military officers on the creation of the DIA.

 DIA has control of MoD's prized technical intelligence assets – the Directorate of Signals Intelligence and the Defence Image Processing and Analysis Centre (DIPAC).
 While the Signals Directorate is responsible for acquiring and decrypting enemy communications, the DIPAC controls India's satellite-based image acquisition capabilities.
-The DIA also controls the Defence Information Warfare Agency (DIWA) which handles all elements of the information warfare repertoire, including psychological operations, cyber-war, electronic intercepts and the monitoring of sound waves.
+The DIA also controls the Defence Information Warfare Agency (DIWA), which handles all elements of the information warfare repertoire, including psychological operations, cyber-war, electronic intercepts, and the monitoring of sound waves.

 Research and development

 The Defence Research and Development Organisation (DRDO) is an agency of the Republic of India, responsible for the development of technology for use by the military, headquartered in New Delhi, India.
 It was formed in 1958 by the merger of the Technical Development Establishment and the Directorate of Technical Development and Production with the Defence Science Organisation.
-DRDO has a network of 52 laboratories which are engaged in developing defence technologies covering various fields, like aeronautics, armaments, electronic and computer sciences, human resource development, life sciences, materials, missiles, combat vehicles development and naval research and development.
-The organisation includes more than 5,000 scientists and about 25,000 other scientific, technical and supporting personnel.
+DRDO has a network of 52 laboratories which are engaged in developing defence technologies covering various fields, like aeronautics, armaments, electronic and computer sciences, human resource development, life sciences, materials, missiles, combat vehicles development, and naval research and development.
+The organisation includes more than 5,000 scientists and about 25,000 other scientific, technical, and supporting personnel.
 Annual operating budget of the DRDO is pegged at $1.6 billion (2011–12).